EU AI Act

 GDPR Art.
 37–39

 This tool is for informational and self-assessment purposes only and does not constitute legal advice.
 The EU AI Act (Regulation (EU) 2024/1689) and GDPR (Regulation (EU) 2016/679) are complex legal instruments — always engage qualified legal counsel before deploying AI systems in employment contexts.
-References to Articles are indicative and based on the Act as adopted in June 2024 and GDPR as enforced by EU/EEA Data Protection Authorities.
+References to Articles are indicative and based on Regulation (EU) 2024/1689 as published in the Official Journal of the European Union on 12 July 2024, and GDPR as enforced by EU/EEA Data Protection Authorities.